A toy box is a huge part of your kid’s toy organization. Something your dear child will constantly involve with.

 Soft Close Hinges

 Depending on the weight of the lid, you should be able to adjust a soft close hinge accordingly.
 The good ones out there can be available for 75-, 90- and 110-degree opening mount options.
-And this type specifically is best at avoiding slam shut accidents.
+And this type specifically is best at avoiding slam and making a toy box lid safe.

-The Lid Support or Hinges Buying Tips That Will Make a Toy Box Lid Safe
+Buying Tips for Lid Support Hinges That Will Make a Toy Box Lid Safe

 - When picking, make sure the product mentions to be appropriate for toy chests.
 The ones that work for blankets should also work.